What is the lesson for us today from the story of the Israelites' worship of a golden calf statue?

-Led by Rev. Paul Moore, a small band of Nazarenes opened an evangelistic ministry in the middle of a city which, for many, epitomizes evil and decay.
+Led by Pastor Paul Moore, a small band of Nazarenes opened an evangelistic ministry in the middle of a city that, for many, epitomizes evil and decay.
 They aimed to revitalize the lives of New York City's spiritually needy people -- from creative artists to teenage prostitutes.

-However, at one point in his ministry at the Lamb's Club, Paul Moore was brought up short by the fact that several of the new Christians in the congregation had not made a clean break with their sinful past.
+However, at one point in his ministry at the Lamb's Club, Paul Moore was brought up short because several of the new Christians in the congregation had not made a clean break from their sinful past.

 The problem was not unique.
 Most pastors have had to deal with new converts who sporadically give in to temptations to return to old sinful practices.

 It even happened to the Israelites in the Sinai desert.
 "We will do everything the Lord has said,"1 they had shouted.
-But scarcely had the echoes of that promise died away, when they they were dancing in idolatrous worship around a golden calf, an idol reminiscent of one of the pagan gods of Egypt.
+But scarcely had the echoes of that promise died away when they started dancing in idolatrous worship around a golden calf, an idol reminiscent of one of Egypt's pagan gods.

 It must have been a pathetic -- if not disgusting -- sight: God's chosen people indulging in revelry around a golden calf, saying, "These are your gods, O Israel, who brought you up out of Egypt."
 2

-It was only Moses' intercession with the Lord that saved the Israelites from complete destruction as a consequence of their sin.
+Only Moses' intercession with the Lord saved the Israelites from complete destruction as a consequence of their sin.

 For a tiny congregation in Times Square, it was the intercession of their pastor during a midnight walk along the East River.

 What every new Christian has to learn is that making a start with the Lord is not, by itself, sufficient.
-The kind of spiritual shallowness that led the Israelites to stray can also send us dancing around a golden calf which recalls our past.
+The spiritual shallowness that led the Israelites to stray can also send us dancing around a golden calf that recalls our past.

 Think about it for a minute.
 What is it that causes you to rejoice?
 Do you find yourself reading your bank statement with more interest than you do your Bible?
-Do you prepare your income tax forms with more diligence than you do your Sunday School lesson?
-Or is your golden calf more likely to be in some other area of your life?
+Do you prepare your income tax forms with more diligence than your Sunday School lesson?
+In what area of your life will your golden calf be found?

 What Paul Moore -- who is now with CitiHope International -- had to say in New York City is true: You'll never get true deliverance from the temptation to worship your golden calf until you come to hate it.
-Beginning and continuing a relationship with the Lord means facing up to God's call to holiness and that means an abhorrence of sin.
+Beginning and continuing a relationship with the Lord means facing up to God's call to holiness, which means an abhorrence of sin.